 Fairness is partly about paying people a fair wage.
 It’s also about upholding their human rights, celebrating their individuality and making sure they feel safe and respected in the workplace.
 Being fair helps us attract, motivate and retain great people.

 What we’ve achieved

 We are an official Living Wage Employer, accredited by the Living Wage Foundation.
 This recognises that everyone in our business is paid at least the Foundation Living Wage (£10.20 an hour in London; £8.75 outside London), except interns and apprentices who are exempt from the Foundation rates.

 We are pleased to announce the accreditation of Landsec as a Living Wage employer.
-As a FTSE 100 company and the UK’s largest commercial property company, their commitment to the Living Wage shows great leadership."
+As a FTSE 100 company, their commitment to the Living Wage shows great leadership."